sushilbang/Basic-cmd-line-interpreter/readme.md

 ## Overview

-This project implements a basic command-line interpreter (shell) in C++.
-Its primary purpose is to demonstrate an understanding of fundamental operating system concepts, particularly process management and interaction on POSIX-compliant systems (like Linux and macOS).
+Implemented a basic command-line interpreter (shell) in C++.
+Its primary purpose is to demonstrate fundamental operating system concepts, particularly process management and interaction on POSIX-compliant systems (like Linux and macOS).

 It provides a simple interface to execute commands, manage basic background processes, handle I/O redirection, and chain commands using pipes.